pingcap/docs/telemetry.md

 ### Disable TiDB telemetry for deployed TiDB clusters

-For deployed TiDB clusters, you can also modify the system variable [`tidb_enable_telemetry`](/tidb-specific-system-variables.md#tidb_enable_telemetry) to dynamically disable the TiDB telemetry collection:
+In existing TiDB clusters, you can also modify the system variable [`tidb_enable_telemetry`](/tidb-specific-system-variables.md#tidb_enable_telemetry) to dynamically disable the TiDB telemetry collection:

 {{< copyable "sql" >}}